tom-bjorkholm/edit-cfg-json/edit/README_pypi.md

-- discovery of the editable structure of a `config_as_json.Config` object by introspection, so the application does not describe its schema twice: its members, the values inside its lists and dicts, and the nested configuration objects that own a region of the tree
+- discovery of the editable structure of a `config_as_json.Config` object by introspection, so the application does not describe its schema twice: its members, what the declaration of each of them says, the values inside its lists and dicts, and the nested configuration objects that own a region of the tree
-- the edit buffer, its per-field state, the tree of rows, the fold structure, and what a node offers about how many elements it holds
+- the edit buffer, its per-field state, the tree of rows, the fold structure, what is being looked for and where the search looks, and what a node offers about how many things it holds
 - validation, by applying the buffer to a copy of the configuration object and running the application's own validators rather than by inspecting them
 - loading, including making automatic changes to an old format file